AdnanSlef/DACC-ECTF-2021/README.md

 preparing for the attack phase in which opposing teams will attempt to exploit our design.

+## Documentation
+Make sure to check out the documentation.
+Our SCEWL Bus Controller code is documented in [controller.h](controller/controller.h), including the structs used for various communications.
+Our high-level Design Document is also available at [Design Document](Design_Document.pdf).

 ## Getting Started
 Please see the [Getting Started Guide](getting_started.md).